CenturyLinkLabs/zodiac/README.md

 * `list` - list all previous application deployments.
 * `teardown` - remove running services and deployment history for the application.

+**NOTE:** Zodiac stores all deployment history on the containers, so manually removing containers can destroy all Zodiac history.

 ### Global Options

 The following flags apply to all of the Zodiac commands: